abandrea/Cloud_project/project/README.md

 ## Explanation of the Deployment Plan with Docker and Docker-Compose

-Deploying Nextcloud with Docke Compose involves several steps, each focusing on creating an isolated yet interconnected environment where NExtcloud can operate with its required services.
+Deploying Nextcloud with Docker Compose involves some steps, each focusing on creating an isolated yet interconnected environment where Nextcloud can operate with its required services.

 ### Structure of Docker Compose File

 The file is structured in a specific format that docker Compose understands.
-It begins with a version declaration (version: '3') that specifies the version of the Compose file format.
+It begins with a version declaration (version: '3.8' for example) that specifies the version of the Compose file format.
 It then contains definitions for different sections, such as services, networks, and volumes.

 ### Defining Services